Assignment 1

 Environment Setup

-The assignment instructions assume you are running in our Development Environment, which is a Docker container based on the latest LTS version of Ubuntu, 20.04 (Focal Fossa), with many tools and libraries pre-installed.
-The development environment can be run on Linux, MacOS, or Windows, by following the instructions in the Guides.
+The assignment instructions assume you are running in our Development Environment, which is a Docker container based on the latest LTS version of Ubuntu, 22.04 (Jammy Jellyfish), with several tools and libraries pre-installed.
+While the development environment can be run on Linux or MacOS (see the instructions in the Guides) we highly recommend Cloud Shell.

 $ cd cs130